open-cradle/cradle/docs/generated/README.md

 * "Plantuml: Render" should be set to `PlantUMLServer`
 * "Plantuml: Server" should be set to `http://localhost:8080`

+Also "allow loading insecure content from localhost" in the popup.

 If all works well, a preview of a `.md` file should render both the Markdown and inlined PlantUML content.